Alexi Lalas: Padova

 After the 1994 FIFA World Cup, Lalas signed with Italian Serie A club Padova.
-While Lalas anchored the team's defense and scored three goals off set pieces (including against A.C.
-Milan and Internazionale), Padova finished the 1994–95 season 14th in the table.
+Padova finished the 1994–95 season 14th in the table.
 Only after winning a relegation play-off on June 10, 1995, did the team ensure its survival in the top ranks for the next season.
-On June 25, 1995, Major League Soccer (MLS) signed Lalas to play for one of the new league's teams.
-While MLS had intended to begin playing in 1995, it had run into difficulties and so delayed the first season until 1996.
+On June 25, 1995, Major League Soccer (MLS) signed Lalas to play for one of the new teams.
+While MLS had intended to begin playing in 1995, it had run into difficulties which delayed the first season until 1996.
 In order to allow Lalas to maintain his match fitness, MLS loaned him back to Padova for the 1995–96 season.
 Lalas last played for Padova in a home game against Lazio on February 25, 1996.

 Major League Soccer

 Before the inaugural Major League Soccer (MLS) draft in February 1996, the league allocated high-profile players throughout the league's ten teams (except for the Dallas Burn, which alone amongst all MLS sides never received a U.S. national team allocation from the 1994 World Cup era).
 As part of this process, MLS placed Lalas with the New England Revolution on October 7, 1995.

 Lalas was a regular on the Revs backline during the 1996 and 1997 seasons, starting 25 matches in 1996 and 29 in 1997.
 Lalas made his Revolution debut in the club's first-ever match, against Tampa Bay Mutiny on April 13, 1996, and recorded the first assist in Revolution history (in conjunction with Wélton), setting up Robert Ukrop for the team's first-ever goal, in the 20th minute.
 Lalas made his home debut on April 27 against D.C.
 United.
 He scored his first Revolution goal in the team's 4–2 win over Tampa Bay on August 26.

-Lalas was named an MLS All-Star in both 1996 and again in 1997, but famously clashed with Revolution head coach Frank Stapleton during the 1996 season, ultimately being benched in August following a 6-1 drubbing to the San Jose Clash.
+Lalas was named an MLS All Star in both 1996 and 1997, but famously clashed with Revolution head coach Frank Stapleton during the 1996 season, which ultimately resulted in being benched in August following a 6-1 drubbing to the San Jose Clash.
 Tensions arose after Lalas' Revolution teammate (and friend from his time in Padova) Giuseppe Galderisi was traded after only four games.
-Lalas referred to his Revolution tenure under Stapleton a "joke" and a "nightmare from the beginning."
-At his request, the Revolution attempted to trade Lalas during the summer transfer window but could not find an interested party.
+Lalas referred to his Revolution tenure under Stapleton as a "joke" and a "nightmare from the beginning."
+At his request, the Revolution tried to trade Lalas during the summer transfer window, but could not find an interested party.

 In November 1997, the Revolution loaned Lalas to Ecuadorian First Division Club Emelec for a month.
 He returned to New England at the end of December only to find himself traded to the MetroStars on February 4, 1998, in what would become the first three-team trade in MLS history.